Transport in Edinburgh: Bus services

+Lothian Buses charges a single flat fare and offers day tickets for unlimited daytime travel.
+Daytime frequencies range from 10 to 30 minutes, with reduced service after 19:00.

+Inter-city services are provided by companies such as Scottish Citylink and Megabus.
+Scottish Citylink operates routes including Edinburgh–Stirling, Perth and Glasgow (900); Megabus links Edinburgh with Glasgow and London.

 Edinburgh Bus Station is located on St Andrew Square in the city, but is not used by local services.

 Bus corridors

 From December 2004 to January 2008, a 1.5 km long guided busway - "Fastlink" - ran between the west Edinburgh suburbs of Stenhouse and South Gyle, parallel to the railway line from Haymarket to South Gyle.
 There were four passenger halts on the busway at Broomhouse East, Broomhouse West and Saughton East and West.
 Edinburgh Trams, from the city centre to the Airport, now run on the corridor previously occupied by the Fastlink guideway with stops at Saughton, Bankhead and Edinburgh Park Station.

 Priority bus lanes on arterial routes into Edinburgh city centre, known as Greenways, because of the distinctive green tarmac used to surface them - were introduced in 1997.
 Currently the main Greenways into the city are on the following routes:

 A Traffic Regulation order bans general traffic from using these priority lanes during the day, restricting use to buses, taxis and bicycles.
 Red lines at the side of the road prohibit parking and stopping on Greenways as a measure to reduce the congestion faced by normal bus lanes caused by on-street parking.
 Most Greenways are operational between 07.30 and 09.30 and 16.00 to 18.30 Monday to Friday and 08.30 to 18.30 on Saturdays, with some exceptions.
 For example, on Glasgow Road, the Greenway is not operational at all on Saturdays and Sundays.
 On the main route into Edinburgh city centre from the west - the A8 - 55% of the 6.7 km route is inbound bus lane, whilst 54% is outbound bus lane.
-Lothian Buses and McGill's Scotland East are the main providers of bus services using the greenways scheme, with services every 12 minutes.
+Lothian Buses is the main provider of bus services using the greenways scheme, with services every 12 minutes.

 Rail

 Edinburgh Waverley

 Edinburgh Waverley is the main Network Rail station serving the city.
-Located in a ravine the heart of the city centre close to Princes Street Gardens, it serves over 14 million passenger journeys per year.
+Located in a ravine in the heart of the city centre close to Princes Street Gardens, it serves over 14 million passenger journeys per year.
 It is a principal station on the East Coast Main Line between London King's Cross and Aberdeen, and is the terminus for many rail services within Scotland.
 London North Eastern Railway runs the main Edinburgh to London King's Cross route.
-Scottish Government-owned ScotRail Trains are the operating company for many routes within Scotland.
+ScotRail are the operating company for many routes within Scotland.
 Avanti West Coast, CrossCountry and TransPennine Express provide the remaining services to long distance destinations via the West Coast Main Line.

 Trains leave Waverley in two directions: